tatumio/tatum-php/docs/Api/MarketplaceApi.md

 <ul> <li>BNB Smart Chain</li> <li>Celo</li> <li>Ethereum</li> <li>Harmony</li> <li>Klaytn</li> <li>Polygon</li> <li>Solana (in **alpha**)</li> </ul>

+ **A known issue on Harmony**

+ On Harmony, when you are viewing a transaction in the Harmony Blockchain Explorer, the transaction status may be displayed as the following:

+ <code>Error reverted:x0</code>

+ This is a known issue with the Harmony Blockchain Explorer.
+This status does not mean that the transaction failed.
+You can safely ignore it.

+ **The "execution reverted" message**

- **NOTE:** When making this API call, you may get the following message:
+ When making this API call, you may get the following message:

  <code>Although one or more Error Occurred [execution reverted] Contract Execution Completed</code>